cyrusinnovation/ideas/STORIES.md

 * Track states other than started and finished.
 * Estimation view based on cycle time, so that people don't have to enter hours.
 * Option to turn off estimates and recording of hours worked.
-* Show wider margin of error for averages with fewer data points.
 * Show stories in a consistent order across different screens.
 * Include stories without estimates in "Burn Rate" view (comparing against overall typical hours worked).